-Poland has won the 2018 Junior Eurovision Song Contest.
+Poland won the 2018 Junior Eurovision Song Contest and hosts the Contest in 2019.

-Belarus, Russia and Malta have won the contest twice.
+Belarus, Russia and Malta have each won the Contest twice.

-Armenia has the strongest overall record in the contest with seven top three finishes.
-The country has never been outside the top ten.
+Armenia has the strongest overall record with seven top 3 finishes.
+Armenia has never been outside the top 10.

 Some singers have graduated from Junior Eurovision to the Eurovision Song Contest including the Tolmachevy Sisters (Russia 2006, 2014) and OG3NE (The Netherlands 2007, 2017).